Reece-Reklai/blog/README.md

 # Gator

 A multi-player command line tool for aggregating RSS feeds and viewing the posts.
-Uses Postgress via sqlC + Golang SQL Standard Library.
-(No ORM)

 ## Installation